Selenium IDE alternatives for UI testingFebruary 3, 2017

 Bottom Line: what to expect from a modern regression testing platform?

 Obviously, there are dozens of other Selenium IDE alternatives that you might want to try.
-To be suitable for real-world regression testing needs, an alternative to Selenium IDE needs to address the drawbacks of both Selenium IDE and the alternatives mentioned above:
+To be suitable for real-world regression testing needs, an alternative to Selenium IDE needs to offer this must-have functionality:

 - Ideally, a record-replay tool shouldn’t require programming knowledge, and it should decrease the testers’ dependence on developers.

 - Preferably, it has to be web-based.
 The experience of Firefox dropping .xpi extensions nearly put an end to Selenium IDE.
 With this i mind, a full-fledged web application seems more future-proof.

 - It needs to work right out of the box and produce reliable tests that are easy to maintain.

 - It should automatically handle dynamic UI areas and timeouts.

 - Collaboration features like link sharing, commenting, dashboards.

 - Visual testing that can ensure correct layouts, images and CSS.